Checks for Hierarchy

 i.e. move down to L6-Learning.

-A: By finding relevant situations where there can be gains.
+A: By finding situations where the knowledge can lead to gains.

 i.e. move down to L5-Risking.